PMCC-BioinformaticsCore/janis-core/README.md

 w.add_edges([
-    (inp, echostep.inp),    # Connect 'inp' to 'echostep' (echostep, outp.outp)    # Connect output of 'echostep' to 'out' ])
+    (inp, echostep.inp),    # Connect 'inp' to 'echostep' (echostep, outp)    # Connect output of 'echostep' to 'out' ])

 # Will print the CWL, input file and relevant tools to the console
-w.translate("cwl")  # or "wdl"
+w.translate("cwl", to_disk=False)  # or "wdl"
 ```

 We can export a CWL representation to the console using `.translate("cwl")`.
+By including the
+`to_disk=True` parameter, we can write this workflow to disk at the current location.

 #### Named inputs and Outputs